prometheus/proposals/proposals/0074-new-labels-values-api.md

 ***start/end***

-It is proposed that these could have default values which align to a reasonable look-back period. ie last 24 hours
+It is proposed that these could have default values which align to a reasonable look-back period.

+Ideally this would fall within the WAL.
+A default look-back of 1 hour is proposed.

 ***include_***